Sunken Garden Film Series

 on the waterfront was Eva marie saint’s hollywood debut.

 Friday, August 16: High Noon

 (85 min.
-A film by Fred Zimmermann in 1952)
+Fred Zimmermann, 1952)

-High noon is a classic cowboys film starring Gary Cooper.
-A town Marshal, against the wished of his newlywed and the townspeople, must face a gang of deadly killers alone at high noon when the gang members arrive at his town on the train.
+in this classic western starring Gary Cooper, A town Marshal, against the wishes of his new wife and townspeople, must face a gang of deadly killers alone at high noon… when the gang members arrive in town on the train.

 Friday, August 23: Sunset Boulevard

 (110 min.
-A film by Billy Wilder in 1950)
+Billy Wilder, 1950)

-Sunset Boulevard is a classic fifties film about a man who develops a dangerous relationship with a women who is desperately trying to keep her career as an actor alive.
+Sunset Boulevard is a classic noir about a man who develops a dangerous relationship with a woman (gloria swanson) who is desperately trying to keep her career as an actor alive.

 this film won academy awards for best writing, best art direction, best music, and it was nominated for 8 more. it won golden globes for best motion picture, best director, best actress, best original score, and was nominated for best supporting actor, best screenplay and best cinematography. the american film institute ranked sunset boulevard 12th on its list of the 100 best american films of the 20th century.